 XAR — SPDR S&P Aerospace & Defense ETF

-There are currently just five ETF targeting the aerospace and defense sector, which should make it simple for investors to thoroughly investigate each one, to determine which ones make the most sense.
+As of May 2021, there were just five ETF targeting the aerospace and defense sector, which should make it simple for investors to thoroughly investigate each one, to determine which ones make the most sense.
 Naturally, as with any investments, these ETF offerings contain risk, with no guaranteed returns on investment.